-Sri Lanka, then Ceylon, first welcomed Volunteers in 1962 and over the years more than 500 Peace Corps Volunteers have served the country.
-As the first cohort to arrive to Sri Lanka in over 20 years, Volunteers will require a “trailblazer” attitude.
+Sri Lanka, then Ceylon, first welcomed Volunteers in 1962 and since then more than 500 Peace Corps Volunteers have served in the country.
+As the first cohort to arrive to Sri Lanka in over 20 years, new Volunteers will require a high level of flexibility, ability to deal with ambiguity, and a steadfast commitment to learn and grow.
 Volunteers in the first few years of the new program will have a unique opportunity and responsibility to help establish the foundations of the program.
 Volunteers should anticipate considerable interest and attention on their work performance and cultural integration by their Sri Lankan colleagues, the Ministry of Education, and the broader public.
-The highest degree of professionalism will be expected.
+The highest degree of professionalism at all times will be expected.

-Patience, flexibility, good humor and resilience will be essential, as all aspects of the program design, training, and operations will be in its beginning years.
-Trainees will receive instruction in one of two languages, Sinhala or Tamil.
-Trainees must commit to learning and practicing language skills, as language is an essential element of successful Volunteer service.
+Patience, flexibility, good humor, and resilience will be essential, as all aspects of the program design, training, and operations will be in its beginning years.
+Trainees will receive training in one of two languages, Sinhala, or Tamil.
+Trainees must commit to learning and practicing language skills, as language is essential for cultural integration during Volunteer service.

-The people and government of Sri Lanka value English language education as an advantageous job skill and a “link” language between the two national languages, Sinhala and Tamil.
+The people and government of Sri Lanka highly value English language education as an advantageous job skill and a “link” language between the two national languages, Sinhala, and Tamil.
 The Ministry of Education promotes and supports trilingual education for its students.
-Peace Corps Sri Lanka’s English Language Education project will build English language capacity of teachers and students.
+Peace Corps Sri Lanka’s English Language Education project will support the development of English language capacity of teachers and students.

 Volunteers will be paired with one or more Sri Lankan teachers at secondary schools in rural towns and communities.
-The English Language Education project will particularly focus on developing the speaking skills of students and teachers, and on building capacity for the teaching of speaking skills.
+The English Language Education project will particularly focus on working alongside counterpart teachers and school administrators in developing the speaking skills of students and teachers and on building capacity for the teaching of speaking skills.
 Strengthening teaching methodologies, use of enrichment materials, and lesson planning are also aims of this project.

-Beyond classroom teaching, Volunteers will achieve these goals through 1:1 interactions with a co-teacher, school-based teacher communities of practice, or through more formal teacher development workshops in collaboration with provincial/zonal education offices.
-Volunteers may also meet the demand for English language practice through after-school activities and special interest clubs, or camps held during school breaks.
+Beyond classroom teaching, Volunteers will achieve these goals through partnership with a co-teacher, school-based teacher communities of practice, or through more formal teacher development workshops in collaboration with provincial/zonal education offices.
+Volunteers may also support the demand for English language practice through after-school activities and special interest clubs, or camps held during school breaks.

 Due to teacher retirement limitations by the Sri Lankan government, applicants must conclude their service prior to the age of 60.